HAE-RAE/BenchhubPlus/README.md

 ## ✨ What's New: Reflex Frontend

-We've migrated from Streamlit to **Reflex** for a modern, production-ready web experience!
+We've migrated fully from Streamlit to **Reflex** for a modern, production-ready web experience!

 ### 🆕 Reflex Benefits
 - **Modern UI/UX**: Clean, responsive design with Tailwind CSS